Water aerobics

-Water aerobics (waterobics, aquarobics, aquatic fitness, aquafitness, aquafit, hydro aerobics, water buffaloes) is the performance of aerobic exercise in water such as in a swimming pool.
+Water aerobics (waterobics, aquarobics, aquatic fitness, aquafitness, aquafit, hydro aerobics) is the performance of aerobic exercise in water such as in a swimming pool.
 It is done mostly vertically and without swimming typically in waist deep or deeper water.
 Water aerobics is a form of aerobic exercise that requires water-immersed participants.
 Most water aerobics is in a group fitness class setting with a trained professional teaching for about an hour.
 The classes focus on aerobic endurance, resistance training, and creating an enjoyable atmosphere with music.
 Different forms of water aerobics include: aqua Zumba, water yoga, aqua aerobics, and aqua jog.

 Variation from land-based aerobics

 While similar to land aerobics, in that it focuses on cardiac training, water aerobics differs in that it adds the component of water resistance and buoyancy.
 Although heart rate does not increase as much as in land-based aerobics, the heart is working just as hard, and underwater exercise actually pumps more blood to the heart.

 Exercising in the water is not only aerobic, but also strength-training oriented due to the water resistance.
 Moving your body through the water creates a resistance that will activate muscle groups.